FuelLabs/fuels-ts/.github/pull_request_template.md

 Use this only if this PR requires a mention in the Release Notes Summary.
 Valuable features and critical fixes are good examples.
 For everything else, please delete the whole section.

-List the release notes in a bullet-point format:
-- Did this and that
-- Improved here and there
-- etc.
 -->

+In this release we:

+- Did this and that <!-- edit this text only -->

 # Summary